denisecase/44-517-bigdata-syllabus/README.md

 ## Prerequistes

-- [Follow these guides for Windows users](https://denisecase.github.io/windows-dev-list/) to get set up for development.
+- [If Windows 10, first follow this guide](https://denisecase.github.io/windows-setup/) to get your computer ready for development.

 ## Recommended